sellingsolutions/sellingsolutions/README.md

 The Ōura smart ring is used to track sleep, physical activity, and your menstrual cycle with the help of its 7 temperature sensors.

 – Reduced false positive fraud declines by 1.3%, recovering approximately $11K in lost revenue per day
+- Implemented step-up auth for fraud blocked users, recovering $2M in revenue in 4 months

 #### [Natural Cycles](https://www.naturalcycles.com/) - Senior Software Engineer / Payments Lead
 Natural Cycles is the world's first FDA Cleared birth control app.
 It tracks your cycle with a thermometer and uses an algorithm to predict your ovulation and fertile window.